aws/amazon-chime-sdk-js/guides/07_FAQs.md

 ### I only see iPhone or iPad microphone as audio input in iOS device, is that a known issue?

-iOS Safari has a known issue where it only lists one audio input device even when there are multiple.
-For example , if you plug in a wired headset to your iPhone, it will show up as iPhone microphone replacing the internal mic.
+iOS Safari/Chrome/Firefox have a known issue where the device selection list only lists one audio input device even when there are multiple.
+For example
+, if you plug in a wired headset to your iPhone, it will show up as iPhone microphone replacing the internal mic.
 For more information, please refer to [the Webkit issue](https://bugs.webkit.org/show_bug.cgi?id=174833).